facebookarchive/IGInterfaceDataTable/README.md

 For now, tests are run manually by executing the **ApplicationTests** WatchKit extension and ensuring that none of the asserts are fired.

+## Contributing

+See the CONTRIBUTING file for how to help out.

 ## License

 IGInterfaceDataTable is BSD-licensed.
 We also provide an additional patent grant.